chronoss09/sleirsgoevyhost702/README.md

 	  Payload from ChendoChap exploit
 	  Payload from Sleisgoevy exploit
 	  PS4 Trainer online (need internet connexion)
-    And many others paylod...
+    Thanks to x_force_505 for the new Fan Threshold bar And many others paylod...

 # v6.3